dgusoff/blog/send-receive-text-messages-ms-flow/readme.md

 ## Setting up the Twilio connector

 The first time you set up any Twilio integrations in Flow you'll be prompted to flesh out your connector with the Account ID and auth token.
-Add a new action, search for "Twilio" and select the "Send text Message" action.
+Add a new action, search for "Twilio" and select the "Send Text Message" action.

 ![alt text](https://raw.githubusercontent.com/dgusoff/blog/master/send-receive-text-messages-ms-flow/twilio_action_1.png "Twilio action 1")

-If this is the first Twilio integraiton you've done on your tenant, Flow will prompt you to set up your connector.
-Give it a name and enter your Account ID and Auth Token.
+If this is the first Twilio integration you've done on your tenant, Flow will prompt you to set up your connector.
+Give it a name and enter your Account ID and Auth Token from the Twilio portal.

 ![alt text](https://raw.githubusercontent.com/dgusoff/blog/master/send-receive-text-messages-ms-flow/twilio_action_2.png "Twilio action 2")

-After configuring the conneciton you'll be able to fill ou tthe action details.
-The 'From' phone number will be a dropdown list of all the phine numbers associated with the account.
-The 'To' number is a plain text number, but if you have a trialk account you'll only be able to successfully message te=he number linked to your account, and the text is also a plain text field.
+After configuring the connection you'll be able to fill out the action details.
+The 'From' phone number will be a dropdown list of all the phone numbers associated with the account.
+The 'To' number is a plain text number, but if you have a trial account you'll only be able to successfully message the number linked to your account, and the text is also a plain text field.
 Of couse you can use Flow dynamic data and functions inside these text fields.

 ![alt text](https://raw.githubusercontent.com/dgusoff/blog/master/send-receive-text-messages-ms-flow/twilio_action_3.png "Twilio action 3")

 ### Possibilities
-Having the ability to interact with text massaging in Flow opens up a wide range of possibilities.
+Having the ability to interact with text messaging in Flow opens up a wide range of possibilities.
 Flow is a connection machine, and enables us to integrate with a wide array of services.
-Throw in some Azure functions and the power of Azure service offerings and we can implement anything we can imagine: AI-driven chat bots, reservation systems, reminders and notifications, social media monitoring, critical IT systems monitoring, just to name a few off the top of my head.
+Throw in some Azure functions and the power of Azure service offerings and we can implement anything we can imagine: AI-driven chat bots, reservation systems, bulk reminders and notifications, social media monitoring, critical IT systems monitoring, just to name a few off the top of my head.

 ### Conclusion
 We can easily create mobile-ready integrations with Microsoft Flow that can send and receive text messages.
-Receiving text messages involves a webhook and a bit f setup, and sending text messages is a simple action out of the box.
+Receiving text messages involves a webhook and a bit of setup, and sending text messages is a simple action out of the box.